-It is recommended to fertilize your plant once a month during summer and spring.
+It is recommended to fertilize your plant monthly during summer and spring.

 Improper Temperature Conditions

 Monstera Deliciosa requires an optimum temperature for proper growth.
-However, if the temperature drops very low, the soil starts to stay moist for a longer time.
+However, if the temperature drops very low, the soil stays moist for longer.

-The soil will eventually develop fungus, causing the stem to brown and rot.
+The soil eventually develops fungus, causing the stem to brown and rot.

 How to Treat a Monstera Deliciosa Stem Rot?

-As soon as you notice the color of your plant’s stem darkening, remove the plant from the soil.
-Place it below the tap, and wash the roots properly with soap water.
+Remove the plant from the soil as soon as you notice the color of your stem’s stem darkening.
+Place it below the tap, and wash the roots with soap water.